self-atari/icfp2025/writeup/writeup.md

 ![Practice session sequence](practice.gif)<br />
 _Pair programming with, as expected, several Go breaks_

-What we learned was 1) despite differing language preferences, we could collaborate in TypeScript as our *lingua franca* and 2) there was a very real risk that the problem would be hard enough that we wouldn't score any points at all.[^2006] Accordingly, we had a modest goal: get on the board.
+What we learned was 1) even though we wanted to use different programming languages, we could collaborate in TypeScript as our *lingua franca* and 2) there was a very real risk that the problem would be hard enough that we wouldn't score any points at all.[^2006] Accordingly, we had a modest goal: get on the board.

 [^2006]: We encountered some very difficult-to-trace number overflow when writing
     32-bit virtual registers.
 Not a problem in other languages we tried!
 A